M-o-a-T/moat/doc/spec_control.rst

 AA request's timers are permanent, while times in Poll requests are temporary and only apply until the next time a client resumes its online state.

+Clients reply to polls with a Client Ping reply to the polling server, or a Mode 5 AA reply when the flag bit 0 is set.

 Client Ping
 -----------